 Structure of Course

-There will be sessions from Monday morning to Saturday afternoon inclusive, with one afternoon free for relaxation, sight-seeing, etc., and about half a day during the week for the Symposium.
+There will be sessions from Monday morning to Friday afternoon inclusive, with one afternoon free for relaxation, sight-seeing, etc., and about half a day during the week for the Symposium.
 For the rest of the time, classes will be presented by a number of lecturers.
 (See the main Summer School site for information about previous events in this series.)

 The sessions are of two types:

 Talks: These usually last about 45-50 minutes with a further 10 minutes or so for questions and discussion.
 These constitute a single slot on the timetable.
 Most of the presentations are Talks.

 Workshops: A Workshop is a double (1 or 2 hour) slot, so that the presentation can go into more depth and specialisation, and will usually be in parallel with some other very different session(s), so that participants have a choice between specialisations.
 A Workshop may involve activities other than traditional lecturing, for example discussion, debate, or exercises carried out by the audience members.

 There will also be a small number of Meet the Lecturer sessions, where a participant can sign up for a short one-to-one discussion with a lecturer of his/her choice.